 Trinity Ventures is a joint venture wherein the Company holds 10%stake.
 The gross turnover of Trinity Ventures for the financial year ending March 312020 stood at NIL (previous year: NIL) and loss for the year stood at Rs0.57 lacs(previous year: NIL).

 PARTICULARS OF LOANS GUARANTEES AND INVESTMENTS

-The provisions of Section 186 of the Act pertaining to investment and lendingactivities is not applicable to the Company since the Company is an NBFC whose principalbusiness is acquisition of securities.
-The particulars of guarantee provided during thefinancial year are given in the Notes to the financial statements.
+The provisions of Section 186 of the Act pertaining to investment andlending activities is not applicable to the Company since the Company is an NBFC dulyregistered with the Reserve Bank of India.
+The details of guarantees given and securitiesprovided during the financial year are furnished in the notes to the financial statements.

 PARTICULARS OF CONTRACTS OR ARRANGEMENTS MADE WITH RELATED PARTIES